Record number of UTSA students earn NSF fellowships

 The distinguished fellowship is awarded to outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based master's and doctoral degrees at accredited United States institutions.
 Three of the five UTSA students received the award while completing their undergraduate degrees at UTSA.

 One of UTSA's recipients is Jasmine King, who graduates from UTSA in May with her bachelor's in biomedical engineering.
-The Louisiana native transferred to UTSA for the academic opportunities.
+The San Antonio native transferred to UTSA for the academic opportunities.

 "Transferring to UTSA was the best career move I've made," said King.
 "The MARC-U*STAR program changed my life by introducing me to biomedical research.
 This has given me the most competitive edge for other research experiences while sharpening my professional skills."